thanhan910/SuburbSelect/analysis/README.md

 This repository contains the code and data for the analysis of Australian postcodes and GeoJson data.
 The analysis is done using Python.

+Currently, analysis using this folder has been temporarily stopped.
+The analysis is being done in the https://github.com/thanhan910/AusGeo repository instead.

 ## Data sources

 - Australian Statistical Geography Standard (ASGS) Edition 3